 - Just as compiling A.hs produces an interface file A.hi, and an object file A.o, so compiling A.hs-boot produces an interface file A.hi-boot, and an pseudo-object file A.o-boot: - The pseudo-object file A.o-boot is empty (don't link it!), but it is very useful when using a Makefile, to record when the A.hi-boot was last brought up to date (see Section 4.6.10, "Using make"). - The hi-boot generated by compiling a hs-boot file is in the same machine-generated binary format as any other GHC-generated interface file (e.g. B.hi).
 You can display its contents with ghc --show-iface.
 If you specify a directory for interface files, the -ohidir flag, then that affects hi-boot files too. - If hs-boot files are considered distinct from their parent source files, and if a {-# SOURCE #-} import is considered to refer to the hs-boot file, then the module import graph must have no cycles.
-The ghc -M will report an error if a cycle is found.
+The command ghc -M will report an error if a cycle is found. - A module M that is {-# SOURCE #-}-imported in a program will usually also be ordinarily imported elsewhere.
+If not, ghc --make automatically adds M to the set of moudles it tries to compile and link, to ensure that M's implementation is included in the final program.

 A hs-boot file need only contain the bare minimum of information needed to get the bootstrapping process started.
-For example, it doesn't need to contain declarations for everything that module A exports, only the things required by the module that imports A recursively.
+For example, it doesn't need to contain declarations for everything that module A exports, only the things required by the module(s) that import A recursively.